hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 CyberSecurity summer camp at UC is really fun!
 ```

 In order to be able to produce that output, the `cat` program must access the computer's hard drive and therefore has to use a system call.
-Let's use `strace` to determine the system calls that it does make when attempting to display the contents of the `samples/whereami.txt` file:
+Let's use `strace` to determine the system calls that it makes when attempting to display the contents of the `samples/whereami.txt` file:

 ```console
 $ strace /usr/bin/cat samples/whereami.txt